 c.
 1470 | Tempera on panel | Victoria and Albert Museum (London)

-Moreover, according to Zambrano, this is the first known female portrait of this kind.
-In addition, Costaras and Richardsonexplain that this painting was repaired by Rossetti in the 19th century and somehow altered.
-They also state Botticelli added oil to his tempera paintings to give them more of a sophisticated range of effects, and that is visible in this painting.
+Also, according to Zambrano, this is the first known female portrait of this kind.
+Costaras and Richardson explain that this painting was repaired by Rossetti in the 19th century and somehow altered.
+They also state that Botticelli added oil to his tempera paintings to give them more of a sophisticated range of effects, and that is visible in this painting.

 7. Madonna of the Magnificat